almdanddre/almdanddre/README.md

 - 👋 Hi, I'm André.
 I'm a Master's Student in Computer Science.
 - 👀 I'm interested in the areas of Computer Education and Software Engineering.
 - 🌱 While researching in Computer Education, I've been looking to learn a little more about Data Analysis and improve my knowledge in programming languages like Python and Javascript.
-- 💬 Feel free to consult and collaborate (if you wish) with my projects, which are not very complex but involve a lot of learning.
+- 💬 Feel free to consult and collaborate (if you wish) with my projects that involve a lot of learning.
 - 📫 Contact and Profiles:
   - E-mail: anddre.almd@gmail.com
   - LinkedIn: www.linkedin.com/in/andre-almd